MantisVision/webUtils/samples/PlayCanvasEditor/README.md

 editor automatically calls each rendered frame, however, there were issues with synchronization of the texture and the mesh on Firefox and old Safari browsers unless the ryskObj wasn't updated in ``window.requestAnimationFrame`` callback.
-Therefore we detect the browser type based on "requestVideoFrameCallback" method being availible for the HTMLVideoElement since both, the Firefox and the old Safari (prior to 15.4), don't have this method.
+Therefore we detect the browser type based on "requestVideoFrameCallback" method being availible for the HTMLVideoElement, since both, the Firefox and the old Safari (prior to 15.4), don't have this method.

 ```javascript
 this.firefox = !("requestVideoFrameCallback" in HTMLVideoElement.prototype);